 Tuning of the Oracle server must be done very carefully and only after one is familiar with how Oracle will respond to your settings.
 There are literally hundreds of different potential adjustments that can be made to Oracle that will affect its performance - the configuration, the initialization, program controls, rollback procedures, etc. Some of the tunable items are completely undocumented.
 A server that is fine-tuned for 24 stations will waste resources when 12 stations are running, and a server tuned to make the most of resources for 12 stations could easily malfunction if you attempt to run it with 13 or more.
 Worst of all, if you do happen to exceed the available memory of setting a parameter too high, no error message is given; Oracle simple behaves erratically.

 In the hands of an experienced DBA, Oracle can be fast, principally because of an ability to take advantage of a large disk cache.
-However, the product is notorious for poorly managing free space on disk and stands in stark contrast to Sybase which has a fine reputation for this feature.

 Oracle tools